 A Presentation by Damien Tournillon (A Smart-Grid Project Engineer of Engie)

 The Engie’s methodology in designing and executing energy projects is highlighted by its sociological approach in studying the specific needs of the people in Southeast Asia.
-The key point has been innovative design to beat diesel generators and convenient solutions for implementation in remote areas.
+The key point has been an innovative design to beat diesel generators and convenient solutions for implementation in remote areas.
 The methodology adopts a step-by-step approach in diminishing the role of diesel generators through a scalable project.
 While mobile, Engie’s microgrid can be connected to the national grid and serve as the backup system should any such infrastructure comes into the area.

 An innovative approach is not only about the technology, but the strategy to also raising awareness about renewable energy solutions and preparing local people to do the basic O&M procedure.
 The concept is to install renewable energy system into the community in remote areas and to work in collaboration where everyone is responsible for ensuring the sustainable success of the solution.
 However, as innovative as the business model is, supportive regulations and public grants are still required for implementation in poor communities.